hieultph/hieultph/README.md

 I'm a final-year Information Technology student at Thu Dau Mot University, fueled by a passion for crafting innovative software solutions that solve real-world problems.
 Whether it's building responsive web apps, designing AI-driven systems, or integrating IoT for smarter living, I thrive at the intersection of code, creativity, and impact.

-🔭 **Currently working on:** Leading the charge to establish an AIoT Club at my university—stay tuned for some groundbreaking projects in 2025!
+🔭 **Currently serving as:** Vice President of the AIoT Club at my university—stay tuned for some groundbreaking projects in 2025!
 🌱 **Learning:** Diving deeper into cloud-native development and advanced machine learning models.
 💬 **Ask me about:** Full-stack dev, AI algorithms, or my journey from competition wins to research papers!
 ⚡ **Fun fact:** I once turned a greenhouse into a smart ecosystem—plants and tech make a great team!